 - Hidden Depths: In-universe, most of the Horde leaders view him with (granted, justifiable) contempt and believe he's little more than Garrosh's money-grubbing lackey.
 In truth, Gallywix has a fairly low opinion on the Horde's dictator, was trying to sue for peace between the factions before Theramore, and aimed to withhold powerful artifacts from Garrosh in order to protect the world at large from what Garrosh might do with them.

-- Hate Sink: A more blatant example then any other racial leader, particularly in the starting zone.
-Though later writers have made attempts to make Gallywix likable.
+- Hate Sink: A more blatant example than any other racial leader, particularly in the starting zone, though later writers have made attempts to make Gallywix likable.

 - Ignored Epiphany: In 8.1, he muses how the Blood War may never have happened if he didn't tell Sylvanas about Azerite, and wonders if all the death and fighting going on now is his fault...only to immediately declare he doesn't actually care because now he has a giant robot with Eye Beams fueled by Azeroth's own blood.